Safety Mission Statement

 Purpose

-MRI promotes a safety culture, making it our goal to have zero work related injuries and illnesses.
-We use periodic laboratory audits and Near Miss & Learning Experience Reports to continuously improvie our safety program.
-We maintain an open line of communication between the department members and our MRI Safety Committee to address any issues that might arise.
+The MRI Safety Committee's purpose is to promote safety culture in the institute; making it our goal to have zero work related injuries and illnesses.
+A large focus of building safety culture includes education and training laboratory managers and researchers on safe work practices.
+We use periodic laboratory manager meetings, labs out-of-a-had audits, and near-miss/learning experience reports to continuously improve our safety program.
+We work to maintain open lines of communication between researchers, PI's (Principle Investigators) and the MRI Safety Committee to address issues that may arise.

 MRI Safety Policy

-The purpose of MRI’s Safety Committee is to stress safety in its labs for all lab users and building occupants and to stress the educational value of safety.
+The MRI Safety works to set guidelines and stress safety in its lab for all lab users and building occupants.
 Therefore, MRI has established the following policy regarding safety violations.

 Class I Violation